 These dishes are unique and distinct from Spanish cuisine, as they are from the region of Catalunya.
 As the region meets with the sea, many dishes include various types of fish.
 However, the meat of choice is pork.
 Besides pork and fish, Catalan cuisine actually has quite a bit of veggies!
 Hooray!
 Some of my favourite foods are originally vegetarian.
 Look out for these options!

 1. Pa amb tomàquet

 This is a snack/appetizer specific to Catalunya.
 You take some toast, rub garlic into the bread, rub tomato, and then dress it with oil.
 Delicious and refreshing!

 These spring onion looking things are in fact green onions from the Catalan region.
+The green onions are called calçots and they are grow into the shape of thin leeks.
 They are specially grown in Catalunya, and are only available between November and April.
-When it’s calçots season, it is a particularly festive time of year because Catalans enjoy a barbecue revolving around them!
-Calçots are green onions that grow into the shape of thin leeks.
+When it’s calçots season, it’s a particularly festive time of year because Catalans enjoy a barbecue revolving around them!
 They are grilled and then you peel the outside to dip the white core in romesco sauce (nut and red pepper).